Metalnem/mijailovic.net/_drafts/edge.md

 There was a string *SavedPasswords* right next to them.
 Could it be that the password is being saved somewhere?
 I connected via SSH to the device again, this time searching for files containing the string *SavedPassword*.
 I had one hit!
-The file was called com.futurenet.edgemagazine.plist.
+The file was called `com.futurenet.edgemagazine.plist`.
 If looked promising, because plist is the default configuration file format in Apple software system.
 I copied it to my Mac using Cyberduck, because Mac OS has a nice viewer for plist files.
 Looking through the contents of the file I found this: